Rules & Regulations

 2. Any bar, organization, business or group of individuals may enter a team.

-3. The Sunday League Board oversees the Sunday 3:30 PM league.
-Weekly dues are $10.00 per session.
+3. The Sunday League Board oversees the Sunday noon league.
+Weekly dues are $20.00 per session.
 Membership is limited by the number of available lanes and participation will be limited to the first pre-registered teams meeting the following requirements: 1.)
 Names, phone numbers and addresses of the 4 team members; 2.) a permanent team name; 3.)
-Designated Captain; 4.) registration fee of $23.00 per person which prepays the first and last session plus a $3.00 membership fee (total of $92.00 per team).
+Designated Captain; 4.) registration fee of $43.00 per person which prepays the first and last session plus a $3.00 administrative fee (total of $172.00 per team).

 This fee is non-refundable and non-transferable.
 Any bowler